Yes, children can be affected by Covid-19. Here's why doctors say they need to be protected - KESQ

 Since this time last year, more than 45,000 children have been hospitalized with Covid-19, according to the US Centers for Disease Control and Prevention.

-As of Tuesday, an average of 192 children with Covid-19 were admitted to US hospitals every day over the past week, CDC data shows.
+As of Saturday, an average of 203 child Covid-19 patients were admitted to US hospitals every day over the past week, CDC data shows.

-That’s a 45.7% increase from the previous week in daily new hospitalizations among Covid-19 patients ages 0 to 17.
+That’s a 21.4% increase from the previous week in the number of new children getting hospitalized every day with Covid-19.

-While adults debate school mask mandates and whether to vaccinate older kids, the now-dominant Delta variant keeps targeting those unvaccinated — including some children too young to get inoculated.
+“Half of the children that we’ve admitted have been under the age of 2,” said Dr. Mark Kline, physician-in-chief of Children’s Hospital New Orleans.

+“This virus that we’re dealing with now is a game changer,” Kline said Monday.
+“It’s just so easily transmitted from person-to-person.”

-Doctors say it’s crucial to protect children against the Delta variant — not just to preserve in-person learning and protect their own health but to help prevent even more aggressive variants from emerging.
+Doctors say it’s crucial to protect children against the now-dominant Delta variant — not just to preserve in-person learning and protect children’s health, but also to help prevent even more aggressive variants from emerging.

+Almost half of children hospitalized with Covid-19 had no known underlying condition

-Since the last school year, a more contagious variant — Alpha — has been replaced by an even more contagious variant — Delta — as the dominant strain of coronavirus in the US.
+Much has changed since the last school year.
+A more contagious variant — Alpha — has been replaced by an even more contagious variant — Delta — as the dominant strain of coronavirus in the US.

 The Delta variant is as contagious as chickenpox, the CDC says.
-In just two months, Delta jumped from 3% to more than 93% of sequenced coronavirus samples in the US, according to the agency.
+In just two months, Delta jumped from 3% to more than 93% of sequenced coronavirus samples in the US, the agency said.

-And in just one week, the US had an 84% increase in new Covid-19 cases among children, the American Academy of Pediatrics said.

-The 71,726 new pediatric cases from July 22 to 29 marked “a substantial increase” from the previous week, when 39,000 new cases among children were reported, the AAP said.
+The weekly count of children newly infected with Covid-19 has more than doubled in two weeks.

+About 39,000 new cases were reported during the week ending July 21, according to the American Academy of Pediatrics.

+That number soared to 94,000 new cases during the week ending August 5, the AAP said.

-And with the rise in pediatric Covid-19 hospitalizations, it’s not just children with preexisting conditions getting hospitalized.
+With the rise in both new cases and hospitalizations, it’s not just children with preexisting conditions getting hospitalized.

 Almost half — 46.4% — of children hospitalized with Covid-19 between March 2020 and June 2021 had no known underlying condition, according to CDC data froms almost 100 US counties.